Ukraine says Russia seized relief workers in Mariupol convoy

 Talks to end the fighting have continued by video.
 Zelenskyy said negotiations with Russia are going “step by step, but they are going forward.”

-“From my outreach with various actors, elements of diplomatic progress are coming into view on several key issues,” and the gains are enough to end hostilities now, he said.
+U.N.
+Secretary-General Antonio Guterres said he saw progress “coming into view on several key issues,” and that the gains are enough to end hostilities now.
 He gave no details.

 The Western official, though, said that there were no signs Moscow was ready to compromise.

-In the last update from Mariupol officials, they said March 15 that at least 2,300 people had died in the siege.
+In their last update on March 15, Mariupol officials said at least 2,300 people had died in the siege.
 Accounts from the city suggest the true toll is much higher, with bodies lying uncollected.
 Airstrikes over the past week destroyed a theater and an art school where many civilians were taking shelter.

 Zelenskyy, in his address, said more than 7,000 people were evacuated from Mariupol on Tuesday.
 Those who remain suffer “in inhuman conditions, under a full blockade, without food, without water, without medicine and under constant shelling, under constant bombardment,” he said.